OpenMDAO/Aviary/aviary/docs/user_guide/features/blended_wing_body.md

 ![Fuselage size](../images/BWB_GASP_Fuselage_Geometry.png)

+### Wing Fuel Volume Computation

+For the wing fuel volume, we first compute its value assuming no wing fold structure.
+In the case of wing fold, a simple adjustment model from the first computation for the wing fuel volume is implemented using linear interpolation plus factors for wing thickness.

 ### Exposed Wing Area Computation

 For blended wing body aircraft, the exposed wing area refers to the wing section that is not fully integrated or blended into the fuselage, but rather extends outwards, potentially with a distinct edge or separation from the body.
 It must be computed separately and it will be used in angle of attack computation.